-DALLAS – The mission 1965/31 took place at Tan Son Nhat Airport (SGN) in Saigon —now Ho Chi Minh City— six days before the fall of the city on April 30, 1975.
+DALLAS — Pan Am’s Mission 1965/31 took place at Tan Son Nhat Airport (SGN) in Saigon, now Ho Chi Minh City, six days before the fall of the city on April 30, 1975.

-The situation in South Vietnam was deteriorating at the time, with the People’s Army of Vietnam and the Viet Cong massing on the outskirts of Saigon, preparing for a final takeover.
+At the time, the situation in South Vietnam had become tense.
+The People’s Army of Vietnam and the Viet Cong had amassed on the outskirts of Saigon as they prepared for a final assault on the city.

-Meanwhile, a group of Pan Am Flight Crews volunteered for 1965/31, which would ultimately be the last passenger flight out of South Vietnam.
+The time came for a group of Pan Am Flight Crews to volunteer for mission 1965/31, which would be the last passenger flight out of South Vietnam.

 Evacuations of Saigon